joshua-8/micro-ELC/README.md

 https://github.com/joshua-8/micro-ELC

+**NOTE:** This code has only been tested with a prototype.
+Don't use this in a real system without testing it yourself.

 This software is for making an Electronic Load Controller.

 It controls an array of resistors to keep the speed of a synchronous generator constant.